CIT, Network Administration Cisco Specialty, Associate of Applied Science

 - Prepares students for industry certifications such as A+, Network+, Security+ and Microsoft Office Specialist (MOS), Microsoft Certified Professional (MCP), and Certified Cisco Network Associate (CCNA).

-The Associate of Applied Science (AAS) in Desktop Support and Microsoft Networking is an excellent entry point into future studies leading to careers that include:
+The Associate of Applied Science (AAS) in Network Administration Cisco Specialty is an excellent entry point into future studies leading to careers that include:

 - Desktop Support Specialists,